 8. Keep a routine sleep schedule.

-If you require medication to help you with sleeping, or to regulate moods, or for cardiac management, don’t feel ashamed.
+If you require medication to help you with sleeping, to regulate moods, or for cardiac management, don’t feel ashamed.
 You’re going through a significantly stressful time.

 9. A broken heart leaves many people feeling stunned and stuck.